-Preheat the oven to 180C/350F/Gas 4.
-Lightly grease two baking trays lined with baking parchment.
+Preheat the oven to 180C/160C Fan/Gas 4.
+Lightly grease two baking trays lined with baking paper.

 Halve the mixture and set half to one side.

-For the traditional currant biscuits, add the currants to the remaining half of the mixture and knead it lightly on a lightly floured work surface.
+For the traditional currant biscuits, add the currants to half of the mixture and knead lightly on a lightly floured work surface.
 Roll out to a thickness of about 5mm/¼in.
 Cut into rounds using a circular cutter.
 Place on the prepared baking trays.
 Sprinkle with caster sugar.

-Bake in the preheated oven for 15 minutes, or until pale golden-brown.
+Bake in the preheated oven for 15 minutes, or until pale golden brown.
 Keep a careful eye on the biscuits – it doesn’t matter if you open the oven door to check.
-Sprinkle with caster sugar and lift onto a wire rack to cool.
+Sprinkle with more caster sugar and lift onto a wire rack to cool.
 Store in an airtight container.

-For the iced biscuits, knead the remaining half of the biscuit dough mixture lightly on a lightly floured work surface.
+For the iced biscuits, knead the remaining half of the biscuit dough lightly on a lightly floured work surface.
 Roll out to a thickness of 5mm/¼in.
-Cut out Easter biscuits using an assortment of shaped cutters, such as bunnies, Easter eggs, chicks, spring flowers.
+Cut out Easter biscuits using an assortment of shaped cutters, such as bunnies, Easter eggs, chicks or spring flowers.

-Lightly grease two baking trays lined with baking parchment.
+Lightly grease two baking trays lined with baking paper.

 Divide the icing into separate bowls and mix in food colourings of your choice into the separate bowls of icing, until you achieve the desired shade.